Lab-Kalibrasi/telollama-multi-model/README.md

 - 💾 **Enhanced Memory System**: Remembers key points from earlier in the conversation, including compliments, angry outbursts, and mentioned topics.
 - 🇮🇩 **Bahasa Indonesia**: Responds in Bahasa Indonesia, catering to Indonesian users.
 - 🎛️ **Dynamic Parameter Adjustment**: Automatically adjusts language model parameters based on the bot's current emotional state.
+- 🔄 **Adaptive Conversation Flow**: Implements a system to track recent topics and user preferences for more engaging dialogues.
+- 🎨 **Expanded Personality Traits**: Incorporates a wider range of personality traits for more diverse interactions.
+- 📝 **Varied Response Templates**: Utilizes an expanded set of response templates to reduce repetition.
+- 👤 **User Preference Tracking**: Keeps track of user's favorite topics to tailor conversations accordingly.

 ## Installation